the-studs-hackathon-lite-2025/studhub/web/README.md

-# express-template
+# StudHub Web
-Basic express setup
+The express server for the StudHub project.